 The goals of the continuity training experience are to provide:

-Residents spend one half day per week in the surgical clinic during their OGME-1 year and 2 half days per month OGME-2 through OGME-5 training years.
+Residents spend one half day per week in the surgical clinic during their PGY-1 year and 2 half days per month PGY-2 through PGY-5 training years.

 Residents are actively involved in:

-Our residents are often recruited to practices in the local community after their residencies.
+Our graduates seeking general surgery positions are often recruited to practices across the country.

-Those residents whom do not go on to community based general surgery have been successful in acquiring the fellowship of their choice including Trauma/Acute care surgery, Plastic Surgery, Minimally Invasive/Bariatric Surgery, Vascular Surgery, and Cardiothoracic Surgery.
+Those residents whom do not go on to community based general surgery have been successful in acquiring the fellowship of their choice including Trauma/Acute Care Surgery, Plastic Surgery, Breast Surgery, Minimally Invasive/Bariatric Surgery, Vascular Surgery, and Cardiothoracic Surgery.

 A variety of options are available for audition rotations: